odrevet/music-box-tune-tracker/readme.md

 optional arguments:
-  -h, --help         show this help message and exit --port PORT        name of the midi port to use --file FILE        fpr file to open
+  -h, --help         show this help message and exit --port PORT        name of the midi port to use --fpr FPR          .fpr file to open
   --mid MID          import from .mid file created with music box tune tracker --program PROGRAM  midi instrument code
   --title TITLE      set the title of a new tune